Information for residents and business

 Parking restrictions and road closures

-Clearways are strict no-parking zones and apply to all vehicle types including those with City of Sydney or Transport for NSW mobility scheme parking permits.
+Clearways are strict no-parking zones and apply to all vehicle and motorcycle types including those with City of Sydney or Transport for NSW mobility scheme parking permits.
 Check signs carefully before parking on the day and the night before as vehicles left in clearways will be towed and a fee applies.
 If your vehicle is towed, call 132 701 or visit tfnswtowlink.my.site.com/findmycar/s/ to find its new location.

-You must not exit a driveway or drive onto a closed road unless directed by the NSW Police Force.
+You must not exit a driveway or drive onto a closed road unless directed by NSW Police Force.
 Vehicles driving through road closures pose a serious safety risk and will be treated as a direct threat to the safety of the general public.
 Fines apply.

-Find out more about road closures , cycleway and walkway closing times.
+Find out more about road closures, cycleway and walkway closing times.

 Business operations